dword1511/stm32-vserprog/README.md

   * A STM32F103C8T6 MCU, a 8MHz crystal, a 3.3V 1117 LDO, some 0805 capacitors, resistors and LEDs along with dedicated [PCB available on OSH Park](https://oshpark.com/shared_projects/08Rj6sSm)
   * Or some general-purpose STM32F103 development boards, just with minor modifications in the source code to assign correct GPIO for USB D+ pullup and LEDs.
   * Hardware USB2.0 FullSpeed and efficient virtual COM port with USB CDC protocol eliminates the need of USB-to-UART bridges and the headache that comes with them, operates at any baud rates.
-  * *Ironically, you will still have to buy or borrow a USB-to-UART bridge (not RS-232 but TTL level) to program the programmer itself.*
+  * *Ironically, you will still have to buy or borrow a USB-to-UART bridge (not RS-232 but TTL level) to program the programmer itself,* unless you are using a STM32F042 device (support is in progress).
-* Hardware full-duplex SPI with DMA, multiple clock speeds available:
+* Hardware full-duplex SPI with DMA, multiple clock speeds available (default at the one closest to but under 10MHz), e.g. on STM32F103 targets:
-  * 36MHz *(Default)*
+  * 36MHz
   * 18MHz
-  * 9MHz
+  * 9MHz *(Default)*
   * 4.5MHz
   * 2.25MHz
   * 1.125MHz